Bradwell nuclear power station: Decommissioning

-Decommissioning is being carried out by Nuclear Decommissioning Authority (NDA) subsidiary Magnox Ltd.
+Decommissioning is being carried out by Nuclear Decommissioning Authority (NDA) subsidiary Nuclear Restoration Services, formerly Magnox Ltd.

 All spent nuclear fuel was removed from the site by 2005, the turbine hall was demolished in 2011, and by 2016 underground waste storage vaults had been emptied and decontaminated.

-Defuelling was completed in 2005.
 Demolition of all buildings except the ponds and two reactor buildings was completed in 2019.
 Demolition of the reactor buildings and final site clearance is planned for 2083 to 2093.

 Future plans

 In 2007, Bradwell became one of the sites being considered by British Energy for redevelopment in a new round of nuclear reactors.

 On 18 October 2010, the British government announced that Bradwell was one of the eight sites it considered suitable for future nuclear power stations.

-In 2014, The Sunday Times reported that the China General Nuclear Power Group and China National Nuclear Corporation were preparing preliminary designs for a 3 GW nuclear power station at Bradwell to submit to the Office for Nuclear Regulation.
+In 2014, The Sunday Times reported that the state-owned China General Nuclear Power Group and China National Nuclear Corporation were preparing preliminary designs for a 3 GW nuclear power station at Bradwell to submit to the Office for Nuclear Regulation.

 On 21 September 2015, Energy Secretary Amber Rudd announced that "China was expected to lead the construction of a Beijing-designed nuclear station at the (Bradwell) Essex site".
 EDF's chief executive Jean-Bernard Lévy stated that the reactor design under consideration is the Hualong One.

-On 21 October 2015, it was reported that Britain and China have reached Strategic Investment Agreements for three nuclear power plants, including one at Bradwell.
+On 21 October 2015, it was reported that Britain and China had reached Strategic Investment Agreements for three nuclear power plants, including one at Bradwell.

-On 19 January 2017, the UK Office for Nuclear Regulation started their Generic Design Assessment process for the Hualong One design, expected to be completed in 2021, in advance of possible deployment at Bradwell.
+On 19 January 2017, the Office for Nuclear Regulation started their Generic Design Assessment process for the Hualong One design, expected to be completed in 2021, in advance of possible deployment at Bradwell.
 The target commercial operation date is about 2030.

 The press have raised concerns about Chinese government involvement in the project.
-State-owned China General Nuclear Power Group, specified as a designer and operator of the plant, is blacklisted by the United States Department of Commerce for attempting to acquire advanced U.S. nuclear technology and material for diversion to military use.
+The China General Nuclear Power Group, specified as a designer and operator of the plant, is blacklisted by the United States Department of Commerce for attempting to acquire advanced U.S. nuclear technology and material for diversion to military use.